Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of

 With respect to the Zooniverse Cosmological Jellyfish project, we apply additional selection criteria to be able to start from a sample of satellites defined at $z=0$ that does not include backsplash and pre-processed galaxies.
 Please see Appendix~\ref{app:tracking} for details regarding how we classify the galaxies as backsplash and/or pre-processed.

 Of the 5,023 inspected galaxy branches in TNG50, we apply the following sample selection criteria.
 At each criterion, we list the number of remaining branches in the simulation, and the number excised by this criterion in parentheses\footnote{The number excised is the number from the previous criterion.
 For example, criterion (ii) excises $x$ branches from the $y$ branches remaining after applying criterion (i).
 This now leaves $y-x$ branches after applying criterion (ii).}. \begin{enumerate} \item The galaxy must survive until the end of the simulation at $z=0$.
-That is, the main descendant branch must track the subhalo until snapshot 99.
-TNG50: 3,018 (2,005 excised). \item There must be at least one snapshot since $z \leq 0.5$ when the galaxy was inspected in the Zooniverse project (and therefore meeting the criteria outlined in \S\ref{sec:meth_zoon}).
-TNG50: 2,398 (620). \item The galaxy must be a satellite galaxy at $z=0$, i.e., not a backsplash galaxy at snapshot 99.
-TNG50: 2,062 (336). \item The galaxy must not have been pre-processed by a host group other than its $z=0$ host.
-TNG50: 1,721 (341). \end{enumerate} Thus our total number of cleaned, first-infalling inspected branches is 1,721 for TNG50.
-For TNG100, this number would be 3,307, due to the larger volume and higher-mass hosts, but we focus hereafter only on TNG50 galaxies.
+That is, the main descendant branch must track the subhalo until snapshot 99: 3,018 (2,005 excised). \item There must be at least one snapshot since $z \leq 0.5$ when the galaxy was inspected in the Zooniverse project (and therefore meeting the criteria outlined in \S\ref{sec:meth_zoon}): 2,398 (620). \item The galaxy must be a satellite galaxy at $z=0$, i.e., not a backsplash galaxy at snapshot 99: 2,062 (336). \item The galaxy must not have been pre-processed by a host group other than its $z=0$ host: 1,610 (452). \item The galaxy must have a well defined infall time (must have been a central galaxy for at least one snapshot before becoming a satellite): 1,543 (67). \end{enumerate} Thus our total number of cleaned, first-infalling inspected branches in TNG50 is 1,543.